You are using an outdated browser. Please upgrade your browser to improve your experience.

 About SunLife

-SunLife has been around since 1810, making it one of the oldest financial services companies in the UK.
-It offers products such as over 50s life insurance and equity release.
+SunLife can trace its roots back to around 1810, making it one of the oldest financial services brands in the UK.
+It currently offers products such as over 50s life insurance and equity release.

-SunLife was the first company in the UK to offer life assurance without a medical, and has for many years been the UK’s most popular over 50s life insurance provider (Source: Association of British Insurers).
-It is also author of one of the longest-running and most highly-regarded reports into funeral costs – the Cost of Dying report.
+The SunLife brand was the first in the UK to offer life assurance without a medical, and has for many years been the UK’s most popular over 50s life insurance brand (Source).